8. Convolutions on Steroids

 Tasks

-1. Implement the function mini_dnn::backend::Conv2dLibxsmm::forward by following the structure of mini_dnn::backend::Conv2dAtenBlocked::forward.
+1. Implement the mini_dnn::backend::Conv2dLibxsmm::forward function by following the structure of mini_dnn::backend::Conv2dAtenBlocked::forward.
 Call JITted matrix kernels instead of at::matmul.

-3. Benchmark the performance of your implementation on an a single core.
-Use the following sizes in your tests: \(N=48\), \(H=34\), \(W=34\), \(C=512\), \(K=512\), \(R=3\), \(b_c=128\) and \(b_k=64\).
+3. Benchmark the performance of your implementation on a single core.
+Use the following sizes in your tests: \(N=144\), \(H=34\), \(W=34\), \(C=512\), \(K=512\), \(R=3\), \(b_c=128\) and \(b_k=64\).
 Report the sustained FP32 GFLOPS.

 4. Add an OpenMP parallelization over \(N\) to your implementation.
 Benchmark and report the performance when running on all compute cores of a node.

-5. Implement the class mini_dnn::backed::Conv2dReluLibxsmm which fuses the application of the ReLU into your loops.
+5. Implement the mini_dnn::backed::Conv2dReluLibxsmm class which fuses the application of the ReLU into your loops.
 Verify and benchmark your implementation.
 Use the same sizes as for the convolution-only tests.